 Although it can happen in babies, it’s more common once a child starts to eat solid foods.

 Keep in mind that it’s normal for babies to strain and grunt while they try to poop.
-It’s even OK for them to go a week between bowel movements if they’re otherwise OK.
-They’re using all their fuel to build a growing body!
+It’s even OK for them to go a few days between bowel movements if they’re otherwise OK.

 Soothing strategies: The best way to calm a constipated tummy is to get bowel movements moving again.
 There are a few ways you can help get things going:

-- Make sure your child gets regular physical activity.
+- Make sure your child is moving around.

 - Take a break from toilet training.